Glamping in Croatia guide: Here are fantastic and glamorous ways to experience nature in the most sophisticated surroundings in Croatia.

-Every tent is private, safe, and you will be extremely comfortable.
-If you prefer, you can go for a safari lodge instead, which come with patios and queen-sized beds and bunk beds for the kids.
+Every tent is private and safe.
+You will be extremely comfortable.
+If you prefer, you can go for a safari lodge instead, which comes with patios and a queen-sized bed, and bunk beds for the kids.
 All have a dining room, kitchen, and en-suite toilet and shower.

 This is a great choice if you want to be in the countryside, away from the hustle and bustle of the big city, but within easy reach at the same time.

 The popular spot of Porec can be explored and enjoyed via glamping, too!
 Camping Laterna has 14 luxury tents available for those who want to give glamping a try.
-Set in a small village near Tarska Vala, the views of the sea are stunning to wake up to every morning.
+Set in a small village near Tarska Vala, the sea views are stunning to wake up to every morning.
 The nearby town of Novigrad is a fun place to visit as well.

-Glampers can enjoy the on-site swimming pool and restaurant, while kicking back and relaxing in the large and well-equipped tents, which are situated on or above the beach.
+Glampers can enjoy the on-site swimming pool and restaurant while kicking back and relaxing in the large and well-equipped tents situated on or above the beach.

 Bi Village, Fazana

-On the western coastline of the popular Istria region of Croatia, you will find the equally popular area of Fazana.
+On the western coastline of Croatia’s popular Istria region, you will find the equally popular area of Fazana.
 Bi Village is a glamping slice of heaven, with huge tents offering comfort and sophistication.
-This is a great spot for families, again, as you can enjoy the fun of camping, while cutting out the hard work and negative side of it.
+This is an excellent spot for families, again, as you can enjoy the fun of camping while cutting out the hard work and the negative side of it.

 There are restaurants, as well as a playground, shops, and a large swimming pool.
-There is an entertainment team on site, too, which keeps the kids happy during the early evening, as well as during the day.
+There is an entertainment team on-site, too, which keeps the kids happy during the early evening and during the day.

 Camp Simuni, Pag

-Choose from a variety of different styles of accommodation, ranging from 2 to 3 bedrooms, depending on your party size.
-All are like wooden cabins, with decking and outdoor living, made easy, as well as bathrooms, cooking facilities, and complete privacy.
+Choose from different accommodation styles, ranging from 2 to 3 bedrooms, depending on your party size.
+All are like wooden cabins, decking, and outdoor living, made easy, and bathrooms, cooking facilities, and complete privacy.